HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/tune_initial_portal_performance.md

 ## Helm charts for initial tuning

 The following files are used to initially tune DX Compose WebEngine.
+They are located in the `hcl-dx-deployment/performance` directory of a Kubernetes deployment:

 - [`webengine-performance-rendering.yaml`](#production-rendering-environment)
 - [`webengine-performance-authoring.yaml`](#production-authoring-environment)